A-Random-Human/halloweenCodingProject/README.md

-# halloweenCodingProject - Trick Or Treat
+# HalloweenCodingProject - Trick Or Treat
 Members: Haley Groesbeck and Giselle Paedon

 Description: You "trick or treat" by clicking the candy.
 For the 'treat' you'll get a different candy,